 You can group commands together and run them using a script file.
 You can also enter comment lines, which begin with a semicolon.
-Each line follows the same command syntax as those documented in this manual.
+Each line follows the command syntax documented in this document.
 Using the offline utility, you can perform the following actions: